markusfalk/git-workflow/README.md

 ## Prerequisites

+* It works under the assumption that the same source code will always produce the same compiled software.
-This workflow is intended to be used with a centralized git workflow.
+* This workflow is intended to be used with a centralized git workflow.

 ```ruby
            +------+